xinxiong0238/KOMAP/README.md

-If you want to obtain the accurate AUC value by providing individual count data, the input gold label data should have the format as `fake_ehr_label_count_wide` with one column indicating patient labels (the column nae should go to the `nm.y` argument).
-Additionally, you can have another column suggesting the sample probability (the column nae should go to the `nm.pi` argument) if each patient in the label data was sampled with unequal probability.
+If you want to obtain the accurate AUC value by providing individual count data, the input gold label data should have the format as `fake_ehr_label_logcount_wide` with one column indicating patient labels (the column name should go to the `nm.y` argument).
+Additionally, you can have another column suggesting the sample probability (the column name should go to the `nm.pi` argument) if each patient in the label data was sampled with unequal probability.

 ``` r
 fake_ehr_label_logcount_wide_pi[1:3,1:6]